FILTER BY TAG

 ignores the legs that follow the skipped number.

-This table shows the maximum number of legs for each trip based on card type.
+This table describes the maximum number of legs for each trip based on card type.

 UATP